 4. Putting Little or No Money Down

 Want to buy a car but have little or no savings in the bank for a down payment?
 No problem.
 Car companies are notorious for having zero-down promotions, and even if a down payment is required, you can often get by with just a few hundred dollars.
 While this isn’t quite as common these days since credit is a little harder to come by, it’s still a big mistake.
+The car salesmen will tell you whatever they need to help you get into a car, so be cautious in dealing with them.

 Again, we’re talking about a depreciating asset.
 If you put nothing down on a car and it drops in value virtually the moment you drive it off the lot, you’re immediately upside down.
 This is such a huge deal when homeowners find themselves upside down that some will just walk away from their home, yet when it happens to a vehicle, it’s just to be expected.
 While it might be the nature of the beast, that doesn’t mean you should make a purchase like that.